Shalaby1022/Road_Accident/README.md

 3. **Dynamic RLS Management through Access Control and Calendar Table:**
    - Implemented a relationship between Access Control and Local_Authority_(District) for efficient Dynamic Row-Level Security (RLS) roles.

 ---

+## Heat in the Report

+### Slicers for Weather Conditions and Road Surface Conditions

+- **Weather Conditions Slicer:**
+  - Allows users to filter the report based on different weather conditions.

+- **Road Surface Conditions Slicer:**
+  - Provides flexibility in analyzing data based on road surface conditions.

+### Casualties Overview

+- **Total Casualties Card:**
+  - Displays the total number of casualties year-to-date.

+- **YOY Casualties Growth Card:**
+  - Indicates the percentage of year-over-year growth in total casualties.

+### Accidents Overview

+- **Total Accidents Card:**
+  - Shows the total number of accidents year-to-date.

+- **YOY Accidents Growth Card:**
+  - Illustrates the percentage of year-over-year growth in total accidents.

+### Fatal Casualties Analysis

+- **Total Fatal Casualties Card:**
+  - Presents the total number of casualties where the accident severity is "Fatal."

+- **YOY Fatal Casualties Growth Card:**
+  - Highlights the percentage of year-over-year growth in fatal casualties.

+### Serious Casualties Analysis

+- **Total Serious Casualties Card:**
+  - Highlights the total number of casualties where the accident severity is "Serious."

+- **YOY Serious Casualties Growth Card:**
+  - Displays the percentage of year-over-year growth in serious casualties.

+### Slight Casualties Analysis

+- **Total Slight Casualties Card:**
+  - Provides insights into the total number of casualties where the accident severity is "Slight."

+- **YOY Slight Casualties Growth Card:**
+  - Shows the percentage of year-over-year growth in slight casualties.

+### Bar Chart: Casualties by Road Type

+- **X-Axis:**
+  - Road Type

+- **Y-Axis:**
+  - Total Casualties (cy casualties)

+### Map: Casualties by Location

+- **Latitude:**
+  - Average Latitude

+- **Longitude:**
+  - Average Longitude

+- **Tooltip:**
+  - Local Authority (District)

+---

 ## Power BI Service Link